Tecanal (MH745v)

 Glyph or Iconographic Image Description:

-This black-line drawing shows two stones (tetl), one in the foreground and one partially visible behind it.
-The one in the foreground is nearly horizontal.
+This black-line drawing shows a stone (tetl), in the foreground, which either another stone or a flower behind it.
+The stone in the foreground is nearly horizontal.
 It has the diagnostic curly ends and diagonal stripes across the middle.
-Only the rounded ends are visible for the stone behind.
-The stones provide the phonetic indication that this name starts with Te-.
-The rest is not shown visually.
+The stones provides the phonetic indication that this name starts with Te-.
+The rest (-canal) is not shown visually.
 The gloss is required for full understanding by outsiders.

 Description, Credit: